-Disclaimer: I received an entry into the Harvest Marathon half to review as part of being a BibRave Pro.
-Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review find and write race reviews!
+Disclaimer: I received entry to Oakland Marathon to review as part of being a BibRave Ambassador.
+Learn more about becoming a BibRave Ambassador, and check out BibRave.com to review, find and write race reviews!